evertrol/kcs/docs/source/usage.rst

 .. code-block:: bash

-    python -m kcs.steering.plot tas_change.csv steering.csv cmip-ecearth-scenarios.png \
+    python -m kcs.steering.plot tas_change.csv steering.csv \
+	    --outfile cmip-ecearth-scenarios.png \
-        --ecearth-data @ecearth-tas-global.list --reference-epoch 1995 \
+        --extra-data @ecearth-tas-global.list --reference-epoch 2005 \
-        --ylabel 'Temperature increase [${}^{\circ}$]'  --smooth 10
+        --ylabel 'Temperature increase [${}^{\circ}$]'  --smooth 10 \
+		--grid --legend

-This command has three mandatory arguments:
+This command has three mandatory arguments (one of them given as an option):

-* The table with the tas change percentiles versus years (as before), in CSV format.
+* the table with the tas change percentiles versus years (as before), in CSV format.

-* The steering table, in CSV format.
+* the steering table, in CSV format.

-* An output figure file name (the extension will automatically determines the file type).
+* ``--outfile``: an output figure file name (the extension will automatically determines the file type).

 The ``--smooth`` option is as before for other commands: it applies a rolling average, in this case with a window of 10 (years).